dijkstracula/smrt/report/report.md

 stack it resides, the more stateful it is, and the more opaque its internals are.
 Storage device controllers reside in the unfortunate intersection of all
-three: most software developers need never know of its existence, those who do have no choice but to treat it as an inscruitable black box, and what is more stateful than a hard disk?
+three: most software developers need never know of its existence, those who do have no choice but to treat it as an inscrutable black box, and what is more stateful than a hard disk?
 Any bugs that manifest in storage firmware would be nontrivial to diagnose and have a significant blast radius.
 Hardware vendors, therefore, are justifiably conservative around firmware feature development and user-facing interfaces and abstractions.

-This conservatism is seen in each major shift in storage technology: flash controllers are complex out of nessessity, since wear leveling and write buffering, inherent to the technology itself, need to be hidden behind firmware in order to maintain the veneer of a block-addressable, non-degradable storage medium.
+This conservatism is seen in each major shift in storage technology: flash controllers are complex out of necessity, since wear levelling and write buffering, inherent to the technology itself, need to be hidden behind firmware in order to maintain the veneer of a block-addressable, non-degradable storage medium.